• Skip to primary navigation

 To make Dosa

 • Ground batter will always be thick.
 To make dosa, remvoe the required quantity of batter to another vessel.
 Add salt and required amount water to get the batter to pourable consistency and mix well.
-I usually add 1 or 2 tbsp of water to every ladle of batter.
+I usually add 1 or 2 tablespoon of water to every ladle of batter.

 • To make dosa, heat a tava, wipe it well with little gingely oil, pour a ladle of batter in the center of the tava, spread it in to a thin circle, dot the edges with gingely oil.
 Let it cook until the edges turn brown & crisp.
 Flip and cook the other side for 30 seconds.